 Select the appropriate form from among the following three alternatives:

-Add the Header (ie, complete the top half of the first page: county, Descendant’s name, and Case.
+Add the Header (ie, complete the top half of the first page: county, Decedent’s name, and Case.
 No. if available) and your contact information on the footer and sign it.

 The Issue: You must file an Oath (a sworn statement by the Personal Representative promising to administer the estate according to law) in order to obtain your Letters.

-If Descendant named you to serve as his/her Personal Representative, complete the Header of an Oath of Personal Representative (With Will) form.
+If Decedent named you to serve as his/her Personal Representative, complete the Header of an Oath of Personal Representative (With Will) form.

-If you were not named to serve as Descendant’s Personal Representative, complete the Header of an Oath of Personal Representative (Without Will) form.
+If you were not named to serve as Decedent’s Personal Representative, complete the Header of an Oath of Personal Representative (Without Will) form.

 Unlike most other forms that you will use during your administration, all oaths of office must be "notarized."
 RCW 9A.72.085.
 So partially complete the appropriate Oath, take it to a notary, sign it in front of the notary, and have the notary "notarize" your signature.